Former NFL placekicker sets sights on All-Ireland appearance with New York

 "Dad said, ‘Look, I’m not sending you to Scotland when you’re 12 years old.
 You’re going to stay here with your mom and your brother and I and maybe try this football thing'."

-Speaking ahead of the Aer Lingus College Classic between the Nebraska Cornhuskers and the Northwestern Wildcats, he told Pundit Arena that he has his eye on making an appearance for New York in the Connacht Senior Football Championship.
+Speaking ahead of this year's Aer Lingus College Classic between the Nebraska Cornhuskers and the Northwestern Wildcats, he told Pundit Arena that he has his eye on making an appearance for New York in the Connacht Senior Football Championship.

+I'm delighted to help @Failte_Ireland welcome American Football back to Dublin on Saturday 27th August at the Aviva Stadium for the Aer Lingus College Football Classic!

+Tickets for the match are on sale now and can be purchased at https://t.co/nPItjrmkng. #TouchdownDublin pic.twitter.com/sd8sMSTfTg— Pat Murray (@patmurray723) August 22, 2022

 "I always have ambitions to play for New York.
 I’m 31 years of age now so I think I have a couple of years left in me.
 Living outside of New York now obviously in Florida, it’s a bit harder to get back," he told Pundit Arena.